West Bottoms

 Everything You Need to Know About First Weekends in the West Bottoms

-Mid-20th Century buildings tower overhead as shoppers hustle between vintage stores in search of their next great discovery.
-It’s the First Weekend in the West Bottoms, which means that many of the most prominent and popular antique dealers open their shops to reveal their thrifty picks to the masses.
+Historic brick buildings tower overhead as shoppers hustle between vintage stores in search of their next great discovery.
+It’s another First Weekend in the West Bottoms, which means that many of the most prominent and popular antique dealers open their shops to reveal their thrifty picks to the masses.

 Explore

-Eclectic is just the beginning in this historic neighborhood where antique shoppers thrive and hipsters vibe.
-The West Bottoms touts an excellent selection of vintage and preowned stores, as well as atmospheric bars and restaurants; spend a few hours here and you’ll see that it’s on the cusp of something great.
+Eclectic is just the beginning in this historic neighborhood for antique shoppers and urban explorers alike.
+The West Bottoms offers an excellent selection of vintage stores and local shopping, as well as alluring bars and restaurants.
+Spend a few hours here and you’ll see that the great discoveries never end.

 Things to Do